xapax/security/basics_of_linux.md

 Here we are printing IP-address    PORT to the first line of the file.

-## 4. User management
+## 3. User management

-To add a user we write:
+To add a user we do:

 ```
 adduser NameOfUser